panva/jose/docs/interfaces/key_generate_key_pair.GenerateKeyPairOptions.md

 • `Optional` **extractable**: `boolean`

-(Web Cryptography API specific) The value to use as [SubtleCrypto.generateKey()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey) `extractable` argument.
+(Only effective in Web Crypto API runtimes) The value to use as [SubtleCrypto.generateKey()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey) `extractable` argument.
 Default is false.